Btd20/Btd20/README.md

 - 🌱 I’m currently learning ASP.NET Core and Angular!
 - ⛏️ My hobby is creating plugins for Minecraft using Bukkit/Spigot/Paper and more.
-- 📝 Certificates: Oracle Academy, Java Foundations.
+- 📝 Certificates: Oracle Academy, Java Foundations, SOLID Design Principles Course, and More...
 - 🎮 Fun fact: I love to play videogames.
 - 🌍 My Languages: Spanish, Catalan, English.